3 Amazing Outreaches That Share God’s Love With the Hurting

-Discover these 3 effective ministry avenues that reach urban children, families, and ex-inmates
+Discover these 3 effective ministry outreaches that reach urban children, families, and ex-inmates

 Children’s Ministry Magazine searched for ministries that are doing just that, and we found three outreaches we want you to know about.